 About IBS Clinics

-Founded by Tracey Randell in March 2011, IBS Clinics run in Wimpole Street and Weymouth Street in London, and in Maidenhead in Berkshire (we also offer consultations via Skype and by phone).
+IBS Clinics are leaders in care for gut related health issues.
+We were founded by Tracey Randell in March 2011.
+We have clinics in Wimpole Street and Weymouth Street in London, and in Maidenhead in Berkshire.
+We also offer consultations via Zoom, Skype and phone.

 Regardless of whether you think you have IBS or not, IBS Clinics can help you to address your health concerns.

-As clinical specialists we treat hundreds of patients with Irritable Bowel Syndrome (IBS) every year, working with them to pinpoint the underlying causes of their IBS and ease their symptoms.
+As clinical specialists we treat hundreds of patients with Irritable Bowel Syndrome (IBS) every year.
+We work with them to pinpoint the underlying causes of their IBS and ease their symptoms.

 Typically, our patients can expect to achieve significant reduction in symptoms by their third consultation.
 This usually takes place 3-4 months from the outset of investigations.